ShoaibTamboli/Mark/readme.md

-#My Portfolio
+# My Portfolio

-Hi!
+Hi Welcome!
 My name is Shoaib Tamboli.
 Lets create a Website for business purpose.

-Thanks,
+For now I know:
+1. Javascript
+1. Repl.it
+2. Chalk

+Fututre Plan: To become a Full stack developer.